lowleveldesign/process-governor/README.md

 A CPU graph in this case looks as follows (notice only the second core is used):

 ![cpu-equals-0x2](https://raw.githubusercontent.com/lowleveldesign/process-governor/master/docs/cpuaffinity-equals-0x2.png)

+## Limit the CPU rate

+The **--cpu-rate** option allows you to set the maximum CPU rate for the process.
+If you also set the CPU affinity, the rate will apply only to the selected processes.
+For example, if you have eight logical CPU cores on your machine and you set the CPU rate to 100% and the CPU affinity to 0x7 (first four cores), the maximum CPU rate reported for this process by the monitoring tools will be 50% (we are running at full capacity but on a half of the CPU number).

 ## Limit the execution time of the process (clock time)